 much admired for its strength, contrivance and remarkably great arch [Gentleman’s Magazine, Vol. 20, Nov 1750, p.
 488], and was even described as

 the most beautiful wooden arch in the world.
 [Descriptions to the plates of Thames Scenery, engraved by W.B.
 Cooke & G. Cooke, published by John Murray, 1818]

 One of the asserted merits of this design was described as:

-The happy construction of this bridge was such, that, being composed of timbers, tangent to a circle of an hundred feet in diameter, either of them falling into decay, might with ease be unscrewed, and with equal facility, receive a new substitute, without disturbing the adjoining timbers.
-[Descriptions to the plates of Thames Scenery, 1818] No report is known of such a surgical repair ever having been carried out on either the Walton or the Queens’ bridge, but it is plausible that Etheridge’s model of the bridge for Queens’ was designed to demonstrate that possibility.
+The happy construction of this bridge was such, that being composed of timbers, tangent to a circle of a hundred feet in diameter, either of which falling into decay, might, with ease, be unscrewed; and, with equal facility, receive a new substitute, without disturbing the adjoining timbers.

 There once was a bridge of similar design on the River Cam at the site of the present Garret Hostel Bridge, between Trinity Hall and Trinity College, built in 1769.
 In 1812:

 On the 2nd of July, Garret Hostel bridge broke down.
 It had been in a decayed state for a considerable time, and the passage over it had been stopped for several days previously.
 It was frequently called the mathematical bridge, and was erected in 1769, from a design by Mr. Essex.
 [Annals of Cambridge, C.H.
 Cooper, vol. IV, p.
 503].
 That was the same Mr Essex who had built the bridge at Queens’ in 1749.

 This view was drawn by Bt Leach and engraved by R.H.
 Leach (1794–1851).
 The date of the view is commonly quoted as